arbhoj/f5-k8s-lb-svc/README.md

 Once the cluster is deployed successfully test by deploying an nginx service

-Set KUBECONFIG to point to the target managed cluster where the F5 controllers where deployed.
+Set KUBECONFIG to point to the target managed cluster where the F5 CIS & FIC Controllers where deployed.
 > If using [DKP](https://docs.d2iq.com/dkp/latest/dkp-get-kubeconfig) the kubeconfig of the cluster can be retrieved by using the following command

 ```